-Our Code of Conduct and Ethics, stockholder nominations policy, and committee charters are accessible by following the links to "Investor Relations" and then "Corporate Governance" on our website at www.quinstreet.com.
-Stockholders may also request printed copies of such documents without charge by writing to the Corporate Secretary as follows: QuinStreet, Inc., Attention: Investor Relations, 950 Tower Lane, Suite 600, Foster City, California 94404.
+Our Code of Conduct and Ethics, stockholder nominations policy, and committee charters are accessible by using the "Investor Relations" and then "Corporate Governance" links on the Company's website at www.quinstreet.com.
+Stockholders may also request printed copies of such documents without charge by writing to the Corporate Secretary as follows: QuinStreet, Inc., Attention: Corporate Secretary, 950 Tower Lane, Suite 600, Foster City, California 94404.